 When you reach the exam hall, there’s a very different kind of mixed feeling of both happiness and nervousness.
 Before you receive the question paper you get very nervous and then when you get the paper, you are afraid to even look at it.
 But there is nothing to be afraid of, as soon as you get the question paper just go through each and every question at least twice and read the carefully and analyse how much you know.

 After reading the paper, Start writing the answers.
 But start attempting the questions which carry the highest marks weightage.
 This is one of the most important board exam tips and tricks, and will help you in achieving accuracy while solving the paper.

 If you are stuck in any question then leave it for later and first attempt the questions that you are pretty sure of.
-This will save a lot of your time.
-One more advice that i would like to add here is that attempt each and every question even if you are not sure of the answer, just don’t leave anything blank.
+This will save you a lot of time.
+One more advice that I would like to add here is that attempt each and every question even if you are not sure of the answer, just don’t leave anything blank.

 11. After Finishing The Exam

 After you are done with your exam, don’t be in a hurry to leave the exam hall.
-You have given one whole year to prepare for this day, so giving some extra minutes to your answer sheet won’t be a bigger problem.
+You have been given one whole year to prepare for this day, so giving some extra minutes to your answer sheet won’t be a big problem.

 After you are done with your work, go through the paper twice and thrice and as many times as you can and look for any mistakes, you will surely find some.

 Try to make your answer sheet look beautiful, as it will attract the teacher who will check the copies and this could be an extra advantage to your percentage increment.

 Don’t leave the exam hall till the last second and keep reviewing your work, who knows you may even remember the answer that you were worried about.